Vishvajeetmore/SOM-project-1--Stress_Level_Detector/README.md

 Logistic Regression
 Among these, the logistic Regression model performed the best, with an accuracy of 85.667% and R2 score of
 0.4585498907600657 and root mean squared error(rmse)value = 0.6658328118479393.
+XGBOOST and Random Forest were having accuracy 100% which is not good as it was overfitting the model.

 ## Data Source
 I gathered the  data from kaggle and online sources.